Data Centers in Hof

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality Hof's two data centers provide access to a focused group of national and regional carriers, as of September 2025.
-The facilities support carrier-neutral interconnection, allowing customers to select the best provider for their specific latency and cost requirements.
+Carrier Density & Carrier Neutrality: The market contains 2 data centers, with access to a focused group of 10-20 regional and national carriers, as of September 2025.
+The facilities provide carrier-neutral interconnection for building resilient network solutions.

 Power Analysis